 Using MC simulations, we systematically vary the interaction range $d$, non-uniformity $K$ and system size $N_e$, obtaining the result shown as FIG. ~\ref{fig:dispersion-dependence}.
-We can see that \begin{enumerate}[(i)] \item the quaishole AC band indeed has approximate $q^2=9$-fold degeneracy, as a result from the folding of BZ as we discussed in Sec.~\ref{sec:MagneticTranslation}. \item The energy vanishes in the small $d$ limit as $d^4$ when measured in units of $E_0$ (see SM FIG.~\ref{fig:bandwidthscaling} panel b).
+We can see that \begin{enumerate}[(i)] \item the quasihole AC band indeed has approximate $q^2=9$-fold degeneracy, as a result from the folding of BZ as we discussed in Sec.~\ref{sec:MagneticTranslation}. \item The energy vanishes in the small $d$ limit as $d^4$ when measured in units of $V_1$ (see SM FIG.~\ref{fig:bandwidthscaling} panel b).
 This can be understood by expanding the interaction for small $d$ in terms of pseudopotentials $V(\v{r}) = \sum_n c_{2n+1} d^{2(2n+1)+1} \hat V_{2n+1}$ and noting that the quasiholes are zero modes of $\hat V_1$.
-Since the $V_1$ component scales as $d^3$, we see that the energy of the quasiholes go as $d^7/d^3 \sim d^4$. \item The Bandwidth of the quasihole AC bands grows linearly in the small $K$ limit and then starts to saturate when $K$ increases more.
-This can be understood from the fact that as $K$ increase, the modulation in the normalized wavefunction approaches the extreme case where all the weight collapses on to the wavefunction amplitude maximum and thus sets an upper limit for the Bandwidth.
-The more physical picture of quasihole dispersion from guiding center will be discussed in the Sec.~\ref{Sec:qhGC}. \item The quasihole bandwidth has very weak system size dependence (see SM FIG.~\ref{fig:bandwidthscaling} panel a).
-Since quaisholes are local excitations in real space the size of which remains the same across system size, it only feels the field modulation locally within the same spread, thus the resulting energy variation is $O(1)$ and does not scale with system size.
-The weak system size dependence originates mainly from finite size effect and can be extracted by scaling. \item The overall scale of the dispersion is relatively small when measured in units of the $V_1$ components.
+Since the $V_1$ component scales as $d^3$, we see that the energy of the quasiholes goes as $d^7/d^3 \sim d^4$.
+Since in this regime the bandwidth is extracted from the maximum and minimum energies over a discrete Brillouin-zone grid, and several candidate momenta for the energy extrema remain close in energy, features in $w(d)$ at small $d$ are numerically more delicate and should not be overinterpreted. \item The bandwidth of the quasihole AC bands grows linearly in the small $K$ limit and then shows a weaker, sublinear growth at larger $K$.
+This can be understood from the fact that, as $K$ increases, the modulation in the normalized wavefunction approaches an extreme limit in which the weight becomes increasingly concentrated near the maxima of the wavefunction amplitude and thus sets an upper bound on the bandwidth.
+The more physical picture of quasihole dispersion from guiding center will be discussed in Sec.~\ref{Sec:qhGC}. \item The quasihole bandwidth has very weak system size dependence (see SM FIG.~\ref{fig:bandwidthscaling} panel a).
+Since quasiholes are local excitations in real space the size of which remains the same across system size, they only feel the field modulation locally within the same spread, thus the resulting energy variation is $O(1)$ and does not scale with system size.
+The weak system size dependence originates mainly from finite-size effects and can be extracted by scaling. \item The overall scale of the dispersion is relatively small when measured in units of $V_1$.
 This provides justification for our projected treatment and suggests the gap to other excitations remains much larger than the dispersion for realistic interactions. \end{enumerate}